Microsoft-Web/HOL-MVC4HelpersFormsAndValidation/HOL.md

 Because of Referential Integrity, a deletion of an **Album** could raise an exception if it has **OrderDetails** entries.
 To solve this, you should allow cascade deletes.
 So, when you delete an Album, it will delete all the OrderDetails entries for that album.
 In this task, you will activate deletion on cascade.

->**Note:** In this scenario you will delete an Album no matter if it has an order associated.
+>**Note:** In this scenario you will delete an Album even if it has an order associated.
 Consider that in other application scenarios this could not be the correct action.

 1. On the Solution Explorer expand the **Models** folder and then double-click **StoreDB.edmx**.
 This opens the Entity Data Model designer.
 1. Open the **Models/StoreDB.edmx** entity diagram.
 Right-click the relation between **Album** and **OrderDetail** and select **Properties**.